airbnb/javascript/README.md

     ```

   <a name="asynchronous--nested-promises"></a><a name="23.2"></a>
   - [23.2](#asynchronous--nested-promises) Avoid nesting promises several layers deep.
 Instead, compose a sequence of promises using a flat chain.
+Better yet, use the await syntax.

     ```javascript
-    //bad
+    // bad
     waitFor(1000)
         .then(() => {
             waitFor(2000)